kraiss/kraiss.github.io/_posts/2018-12-06-regex-or-not-regex.md

     }
 ```

-Now we come down to around 250ms, congrats to us :p
+Now we come down to around 250ms, congrats to us! :p

-This is not really nice to read/understand so we need to refactor it but it's the easy part (it is? :p)
+This is not really nice to read/understand so we need to refactor it but it's the easy part (is it? :p)